edsu/inst126/README.md

 09/04 - The Command Line
 09/06 - Lab

 * Introduction to the Command Line.
-(2019).
-Launch School. https://launchschool.com/books/command_line Please read these sections: Introduction; The Command Line Interface; and Files, Directories and Executables.
+(2019). *Launch School*. https://launchschool.com/books/command_line Please read these sections: Introduction; The Command Line Interface; and Files, Directories and Executables.

 ### Module 3: Building Blocks